 At Emirates Global Aluminium our purpose is Together, innovating aluminium to make modern life possible.
-One way we make modern life possible for the societies in which we operate – the United Arab Emirates and the Republic of Guinea — is by driving sustainable economic growth.
+One way we make modern life possible for the societies in which we operate by driving sustainable economic growth.

 Our bold aspiration is to double our absolute contribution to the economies of the countries in which we operate by 2040, and steadily improve the quality of our contribution.

 In Guinea, the construction of our Guinea Alumina Corporation project was one of the largest greenfield investments in the country in the past four decades.
 In operation, more than 3,300 people work on GAC’s sites, over 95 per cent Guinean.
 In 2022, GAC made $225 million of direct expenditures in Guinea, including local procurement, payments to governments, salaries and benefits, and social contributions.

-We intend to grow our own business, increase local procurement, supply local customers in the UAE with metal, and further localise our workforce.
+We intend to grow our own business, increase local procurement, and further localise our workforce in both countries.

 Our biggest single contribution to the economies in the countries in which we operate is the value we generate ourselves.
 EGA has a track record of more than four decades of growth, and we aim to continue growing in the decades to come.